Realizations of countable Borel equivalence relations

-We can ask about $K_\sigma$ and $F_\sigma$ realizations which are minimal.
-There is a known obstruction, due to Solecki: \begin{thm}[Solecki, {\cite[Corollary 3.2]{S02}}] Every minimal $K_\sigma$ equivalence relation on a Polish space with at least two classes is not smooth. \end{thm} It is open whether this is the only obstruction: \begin{prob} Let $E$ be an aperiodic \CBER.
-Does $E$ have a minimal $F_\sigma$ realization?
-If $E$ is non-smooth, does $E$ have a minimal $K_\sigma$ realization? \end{prob} We do not even know if an aperiodic smooth \CBER\ has a minimal $F_\sigma$ realization. \cref{3.9} shows that all non-smooth relations in $\aph$ have minimal $K_\sigma$ realizations.
+For $K_\sigma$ minimal realizations, there is a known obstruction, due to Solecki: \begin{thm}[Solecki, {\cite[Corollary 3.2]{Sol02}}] Every minimal $K_\sigma$ equivalence relation on a Polish space with at least two classes is not smooth. \end{thm} It is open whether this is the only obstruction: { Let $E$ be an aperiodic {\CBER}.
+If $E$ is non-smooth, does $E$ have a minimal $K_\sigma$ realization? } \begin{prob} \probksigma \end{prob}